 The Bernese mountain dog can be a great playmate, pulling the kids in a cart.
 If you're athletic, or looking for dogs that like water, the Portuguese water dog is a pretty safe choice for a nonaggressive dog who can keep up with you.

 If you like the look and temperament of a greyhound, but want something a bit smaller, consider the whippet.
 He's gentle, quiet, and easy to care for, with his short coat.
 The bulldog stands in stark contrast when it comes to build, however, this stout fellow has a loving, docile nature that doesn't quite match his gruff appearance.
 He's up for a bit of roughhousing with kids and adapts well to just about any living situation.

 If you prefer smaller dogs under 40 pounds, there are plenty to choose from.
 Though he's a vocal dog, the beagle is also a friendly little fellow, ready to play a game of chase and entertain your children for the afternoon in the backyard.
 Make sure it's fenced, however, because he's apt to wander off if he gets the scent of something interesting.

 The pug and Cavalier King Charles spaniel are also solid choices if you're looking for a nonaggressive small dog.
 Their personalities are somewhat different; the pug is a frisky, playful little dog, while the spaniel is quieter.
 Both are very affectionate toward their family members.

 It's true some breeds have less aggressive personalities, getting on well with people and other pets.
 However, that doesn't give them a pass on training requirements.
 Even the gentlest dog will act inappropriately if he's not properly trained.
-The American Society for the Prevention of Cruelty to Animals notes that early socialization increases the chance a puppy will grow into a more relaxed, confident dog.
+The Animal Humane Society notes that early socialization increases the chance a puppy will grow into a more relaxed, confident dog.
 Proper training ensures your dog understands his boundaries and responds to your direction, providing a happier living experience for the entire family.